Brief summary of Christianity

 end of the world was in their immediate future.
 They were both wrong.
 It

 didn't happen, but many Christians ever since have been convinced that the end

 will come sometime in their own lifetime.
 So far, all of them have been wrong as well.

 Shortly after Yeshua's execution, many followers of The Way

 organized a reformed Jewish synagogue in Jerusalem under the leadership of Jesus' brother James.
 They believed that Yeshua was a human prophet adopted by God to reform Judaism.
 This group, often called Jewish Christians, followed the Mosaic Law, including the dietary restrictions.
 They observed Jewish holy days, circumcised their male infants, and sacrificed in the Jerusalem temple.
-The Jewish Christians were mostly killed by the Roman Army after the latter's attack on Jerusalem.
+Most of the Jewish Christians were slaughtered by the Roman Army after the latter's attack on Jerusalem.
 The rest were scattered.

 Paul of Tarsus: He was originally named

 Saul and was an orthodox Jew who persecuted followers of The Way.